MayFu2025/unit2_project/README.md

 **Fig.17** Local and Remote Temperature and Humidity average graph

-Since the local temperature graph of measured by the sensor3 was significantly different from the other two sensors.
-Therefore, we standardized that local data to compare the rate of change in temperature.
-To standarized the data by using `StandardScaler` module from `sklearn.preprocessing` library.
-To make it easier to standarlize, we created a function called `standardalization` on the `graph_lib.py` which returns the standarlized values.
+Since the local temperature graph of measured by the sensor3 was significantly different from the other two sensors, we standardized the local data to compare the rate of change in temperature amongst all three sensors.
+To standardize the data, we used the `StandardScaler` module from the `sklearn.preprocessing` library.
+To make it easier to standardize, we created a function called `standardalization` on the `graph_lib.py` which returns the standardized values.

 from file ```graph_lib.py```
 ```.py